 - Stay hydrated.
-Be sure to drink enough water, and stay away from caffeinated or alcoholic beverages, which cause your body to become dehydrated.
+Be sure to drink plenty of water, and stay away from caffeinated or alcoholic beverages, which cause your body to become dehydrated.
 If you desperately need your coffee fix, try making cold brew.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Wohnung kühlen ohne Klimaanlage – Tipps und Tricks** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Wohnung kühlen ohne Klimaanlage – Tipps und Tricks** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?